mattsedlar/Regression_Models_Course_Project/Report.md

 A residual analysis (see Appendix C) shows that the fit is an appropriate model and the equal variability and normality assumptions have not been violated.

-As the coefficients below show, with significance, each decrease in miles per gallon is accompanied by an increase in displacement, 0.028 cubic inches and 0.059 cubic inches for automatic and manual transmissions respectively.
+As the coefficients below show, with significance, for each increase in displacement by one cubic inch, there's a decrease in mpg by 0.028 and 0.059 for automatic and manual transmissions respectively.

                          Estimate   Std.
 Error   t value   Pr(>|t|)